russross/codegrinder/README.md

 At this point, you should be able to run the server:

-    codegrinder
+    codegrinder -ta

-Leave it running in a terminal so you can watch the log output.`
+Leave it running in a terminal so you can watch the log output.

+For normal use, you will want systemd to manage it:

+    sudo cp $GOPATH/src/github.com/russross/codegrinder/setup/codegrinder.service /lib/systemd/system

+Then edit the file you have copied to customize it.
+In particular, set the options in the executable to run as -ta, -daycare, or both, and in the dependencies section, comment out the postgresql dependency if this is not a TA role, and the docker dependency if this is not a daycare role.

 Contact me directly for help with installation.
 At this early stage, I will probably only respond if I know you personally, but as I get